 R and SPSS are both the closest competitors to each other.
 Both of them are widely used for statistical data analysis.
-However, there are a lot of differences between R vs SPSS.
-The major difference between SPSS vs R is that R is a programming language, whereas SPSS is a software created by IBM.
+There are a lot of differences between R vs SPSS.
+The major difference between SPSS vs R is that R is a programming language whereas SPSS is a software created by IBM.
 Let’s start the comparison between them with a quick introduction to both of these statistical tools or languages.

 R is a multipurpose open source programming language.
 It is considered one of the best programming languages for data analytics.
 R is a command-line-based programming language.
 There is limited support for the graphical user interface.
 But you can get the GUI in R programming with the help of R studio.
 You can extend the features of R with the help of the packages.
 R is the best programming language for data visualization.

 SPSS stands for statistical package for social science.
 It is the product of IBM.
 SPSS is a GUI-based software.
 Therefore it is quite easy to perform a variety of operations in SPSS with just simple clicks.
 SPSS doesn’t support the packages, but it gets regular updates from IBM.
 SPSS has limited support for data visualization.

 R is getting the updates in a shorter period as compared with SPSS.
 It is an open-source programming language; thus, millions of R programmers are contributing to updating the R programming.
 That is why it is getting faster updates.
 There are hundreds of libraries that keep adding in R to make it more powerful and useful for everyone.